Skip to content

 Dynamic DNS

 Dynamic Domain Name Service (Dynamic DNS or DDNS) is a service used to map a domain name to the dynamic IP address of a network device.
+With Dynamic DNS, you can access your router remotely.
+An Internet public IP address is required for this functionality.

 Enable DDNS